(and – why you should think of a liner, a sleeping bag, and a sleeping mat as components in a ‘sleep system’)

 - the sleeper has a normal metabolism and is well fed

-Clearly, there are a lot of factors which affect how much extra warmth a liner will add to a sleeping bag.
+Clearly, there are a lot of factors that affect how much extra warmth a liner will add to a sleeping bag.
 If you have any questions about any of them, please just ask.